 AncestryDNA: 2 second cousins, 2 third cousins, 93 fourth cousins, 5,003 distant cousins!

-23andme: 10 2/3rd, 852 fourth, 62 distant
+23andMe: 10 2/3rd, 852 fourth, 62 distant

 The real difference is in ease of genealogical use though.
-Why I’d recommend Ancestry if you’re looking to confirm or create your family tree is that they filter your matches by name matches in your tree.
+Why I’d say Ancestry is the best DNA test if you’re looking to confirm or create your family tree is that they filter your matches by name matches in your tree.
 No effort.
-You click the leaf filter, click a match with a leaf, it shows common names in your trees so you can see just where you relate.
+You click the leaf filter, then click a match with a leaf, and it shows common names in your trees so you can see just where you relate.
 Now the catch, some trees are private, and out of over 5,000 matches, I had 14 DNA/common tree member matches.
 These helped me tremendously, but it is disappointing the percentage was so small.
 Even without a common member, many matches’ trees were a click away to search for common surnames.

 AncestryDNA match screen: